 Free digital training

-We have been awarded funding by Carers Trust as part of Nominet Trust’s Digital Reach programme to help young adult carers gain basic digital skills through better access to technology and online training platforms.
+We were awarded funding by Carers Trust as part of Nominet Trust’s Digital Reach programme to help young adult carers gain basic digital skills through better access to technology and online training platforms.

-This funding has allowed us to offer a new free digital training resource through specialist and dedicated support for young adult carers aged 18 to 25 years old to improve their digital skills.
+The funding allowed us to offer a free digital training resource through specialist and dedicated support for young adult carers aged 18 to 25 years old to improve their digital skills.

 To access the online training resource register with Learn My Way website here.
 It's free to register using our code 8000569, and once registered you have access to both Learn My Way training, additional tools and resources aimed specifically at supporting you with in your caring role.

 We additionally have free computers available to use.

 Why is it important to get digital skills training?

 Having better digital skills and being confident using the internet can really help you in your caring role.
 Through this training you will learn how to access online information about health, how to stay safe on the internet, and will also give you access to useful resources and self-help tools.
 The training is suitable for a range of different abilities - you can complete a quick assessment of your needs to make sure the training is tailored to suit you.